-As various Australian territories gradually decrease restrictions in 2021 and the COVID-19 vaccine is rolled out, it is likely that consumers will kickstart discretionary spending on luxury jewellery.
-Whether to purchase luxury jewellery for gifting purposes, as investment pieces or for occasion-based wear, luxury jewellery consumers will likely regain confidence to start spending on these big-ticket items again in 2021.
+As most Australian states have been gradually lifting restrictions at the end of 2021, it is likely that this will kick-start consumers’ discretionary spending on luxury jewellery.
+Whether purchasing luxury jewellery for gifting purposes, as an investment or for occasion-based wear, luxury jewellery consumers are likely to regain the confidence to start spending on these big-ticket items once again in the next five years.

 Files are delivered directly into your account soon after payment is received and any tax is certification is verified (where applicable).